Anglesey: 'Lavish life' couple in fraud case sentenced

 Williams, a former Anglesey care home owner and property developer, from Llys Meddyg, Llangristiolus Bodorgan, Gwynedd, became involved in the running of Dubai-based company CWLJ, which managed investment schemes.

-Mr McVicar had acquired £179,000 from him in 2014, but when he realised the investment was not legitimate, he repeatedly asked for his money back, which he did not get.
+Williams had acquired £179,000 from Mr McVicar in 2014, but when he realised the investment was not legitimate, he repeatedly asked for his money back, which he did not get.

 In 2016, Williams acquired another £120,000 from Mr McVicar for a purported investment but he and his wife had spent it.